kaezarrex/github-presentation/slides.md

     make build

-Or take the Markdown and convert it to your format of choice
+Or take the Markdown and convert it to your format(s) of choice

 ---